archerja/ntt/README.md

 * Can play the whole song, with or without revealing the artist and title.
 * Play a random song.
 * Override mode, for continuous, random play.
+* Two team hide/show (with team naming and scoring).

-> Note: These settings can be changed in the script itself.
+> Note: Settings can be changed in the script itself.

 ## Background